 In fact, a study by Towson University’s Regional Economic Studies Institute found that U.S. freight railroads helped spur nearly $220 billion of economic activity and supported approximately 1.1 million American jobs in 2017.
 This included $71 billion in wages and close to $26 billion in tax revenue — more than the annual tax receipts of 30 states.

-Within the United States, freight rail’s consistent and strategic spending buoys once-stagnant desert towns like Santa Teresa, New Mexico, and quietly and efficiently serves the millions of people in a metropolis like Chicago.
+Within the United States, freight rail’s consistent and strategic spending buoys once-stagnant desert towns like Santa Teresa, New Mexico.
 Meanwhile, Southern Florida has become a buzzing gateway to the global economy in part because of freight rail’s unique capabilities.

 An Infusion of Cash, Jobs in New Mexico